 Has dual tie-ins, so you can haul two dogs at once.
 Padded base of the front door is comfortable for the dog.
 Maximum capacity is 110 pounds.
 Features a water bottle pocket so your dog can have some hydration during the bike trip, too.

-We recommend taking corners slowly (5 mph or less) while using this to avoid tipping of the trailer.
+We recommend taking corners slowly (5 miles per hour or less) while using this to avoid tipping of the trailer.

 It's so lightweight and designed so well, you won't even really notice you're towing something.
 Perfect for those dog parents who love biking but hate leaving their little friend at home.
 Comes with a safety flag.
 Also works for small children.

 Not ideal for off-road use.
-Intended for bicycles with 26-in. wheels or smaller.
+Intended for bicycles with 26-inch wheels or smaller.

-Priciest model on our list, yet a few others have higher weight capacities than this model's 75-lb. limit.
+Priciest model on our list, yet a few others have higher weight capacities than this model's 75-pound limit.
 Length may be too short for some breeds.

 Could use some more storage space and it'll take some getting used to for the dog.

-Use this product as a bike trailer or as a jogging strolling.
-Holds up to 66 lbs., so is well equipped for up to medium-large dogs.
-Load your dog in either the front or the back entry.
+Use this product as a bike trailer or as a jogging stroller.
+Holds up to 66 pounds, so is well equipped for up to medium-large dogs.
+Load your dog through either the front or the back entry.
 Trailer folds flat to make storing it easier.